vpenso/scripts/docs/linux/container_orchestration.md

 ¹Mesos is a common resource management system hosting multiple distributed computing (workload management) frameworks (2-level scheduling).

-WMS oriented workload management semantics do not naturally integrate with COE:
+HPC oriented workload management semantics do not naturally integrate with CaaS and can be approached in two ways

-* (Help users to) move HPC workloads into containers and migrate to the CaaS resource management (cloud-style)
+1. Help users to move HPC workloads into containers and migrate to CaaS resource management (cloud-style)
-* Operate HPC workload management over CaaS resource management as underlying substrate (comparable to HPC on IaaS) (cf. [Slurm on Google Cloud Platform](https://github.com/SchedMD/slurm/tree/slurm-17.11/contribs/gcp))
+2. Operate HPC workload management over CaaS resource management as underlying substrate (comparable to HPC on IaaS)

 ## User Workloads